gdm413229/swwmgz_m/README.md

 If the beam hits either of the other energy blobs, they will detonate with highly amplified damage and range.

+### Spark Unit, replaces Cells, Runes

+Ammunition for the Sparkster.
+These capsules contain a lot of energy despite their small size.

-### Blackmann-Forx Silver Bullet JET (slot 8), replaces Plasma Rifle (rare)
+### Silver Bullet JET (slot 8), replaces Plasma Rifle, Hellstaff, Quietus (hilt)

 A lighter (43kg), higher caliber (1.150 XSB) variant of the original Silver Bullet, with built-in recoil compensation.
+A joint project of Blackmann Arms and Forx Industries.
 This thing kills almost everything in one shot, provided you can aim straight.

 Primary fire shoots, duh.